vmware/vic-product/docs/setup/beta/install-configure-vch.md

 ```
 Ideally this is all you’d need to do.

 However, note that VIC implements the version 1.23 of the docker API interface.
-If the docker client you are running on the Linux VM is beyond that version, we also need to tell the client to use the 1.23 version of the APIs.
+If the docker client you are running on the client machine is beyond that version, we also need to tell the client to use the 1.23 version of the APIs.

 You do so by running:
 ```